Employee Attrition Rate Prediction Using ZenML and Streamlit

 )

-Here, in this continuous_deployment_pipeline(), we will ingest the data, clean the data, train our model, evaluate it, and deploy our model only if it passes the deployment_trigger() condition, so that we can make sure the new model we are going to deploy, will execute only if it’s prediction accuracy exceeds the previous model’s prediction accuracy,which is the threshold value.
+Here, in this continuous_deployment_pipeline(), we will ingest the data, clean the data, train our model, evaluate it, and deploy our model only if it passes the deployment_trigger() condition so that we can make sure the new model we are going to deploy, will execute only if it’s prediction accuracy exceeds the previous model’s prediction accuracy, which is the threshold value.
 This is how the continous_deployment_pipeline() works.

 Inference Pipeline

-We use inference pipeline to make predictions on the new data, based on the deployed model.
+We use an inference pipeline to make predictions on the new data, based on the deployed model.
 Let’s see how we used this pipeline in our project.

 inference_pipeline()